 In particular, on the systems/architecture front, energy and power consumption have become key design limiters as the memory system continues to be responsible for a significant fraction of overall system energy/power [112].
-More and increasingly heterogeneous processing cores and agents/clients are sharing the memory system [11, 36, 39, 60, 78, 79, 178, 181], leading to increasing demand for memory capacity and bandwidth along with a relatively new demand for predictable performance and quality of service (QoS) from the memory system [129, 137, 176].
+More and increasingly heterogeneous processing cores and agents/clients are sharing the memory system [11, 36, 39, 60, 78, 79, 177, 180], leading to increasing demand for memory capacity and bandwidth along with a relatively new demand for predictable performance and quality of service (QoS) from the memory system [129, 137, 175].

 On the applications front, important applications are usually very data intensive and are becoming increasingly so [17], requiring both real-time and offline manipulation of great amounts of data.
-For example, next-generation genome sequencing technologies produce massive amounts of sequence data that overwhelms memory storage and bandwidth requirements of today's high-end desktop and laptop systems [9, 111, 186, 196, 197] yet researchers have the goal of enabling low-cost personalized medicine, which requires even larger amounts of data and their effective analyses.
+For example, next-generation genome sequencing technologies produce massive amounts of sequence data that overwhelms memory storage and bandwidth requirements of today's highend desktop and laptop systems [9, 111, 185, 195] yet researchers have the goal of enabling low-cost personalized medicine.
 Creation of new killer applications and usage models for computers likely depends on how well the memory system can support the efficient storage and manipulation of data in such data-intensive applications.
-In addition, there is an increasing trend towards consolidation of applications on a chip to improve efficiency, which leads to the sharing of the memory system across many heterogeneous applications with diverse performance requirements, exacerbating the aforementioned need for predictable performance guarantees from the memory system [176, 182].
+In addition, there is an increasing trend towards consolidation of applications on a chip to improve efficiency, which leads to the sharing of the memory system across many heterogeneous applications with diverse performance requirements, exacerbating the aforementioned need for predictable performance guarantees from the memory system [175, 181].